planarnetwork/transxchange2gtfs/README.md

 npm install -g transxchange2gtfs
 ```

+## Data

+Most people will be interested in download the Transport for London (TfL) data.
+The transxchange data is called "Journey Planner Timetables" on the (https://tfl.gov.uk/info-for/open-data-users/our-open-data?intcmp=3671)[TfL open data page]. https://tfl.gov.uk/cdn/static/cms/documents/journey-planner-timetables.zip is the direct download link if you are signed into their developer portal.

 ## Usage

 It can be run by specifying the input and output files as CLI arguments: